Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Methodology

 We leverage the vector projection formula~\cite{perwass-springer09} to decompose a vector along the direction of another.
 By projecting one vector onto another, we can obtain the component of the first vector that lies along the direction of the second~\cite{perwass-springer09}.
-Accordingly, we project the node embedding onto the popularity direction vector to get the component of an embedding aligned with that direction.
-By subtracting this component from the node embedding, we remove the popularity component while preserving user preferences, and thus can obtain unbiased embeddings for users and items free of popularity.
+We project the node embedding onto the popularity direction vector to get the component of an embedding aligned with that direction.
+By subtracting this component from the node embedding, we remove the popularity component while preserving user preferences, and thus can obtain unbiased embeddings for users and items free from popularity.
 The final debiased embeddings for user $u$ at layer $0$ can be written as: Here, $\text{Proj}_{\mathbf{d}_{\text{pop}}^{(0)}(u)}(\mathbf{e}_u^{(0)})$ denotes the projection of the user embedding $\mathbf{e}_u^{(0)}$ onto the popularity direction $\mathbf{d}_{\text{pop}}^{(0)}(u)$, yielding the component of the user’s representation in the direction of popularity.
 The notation $\langle \cdot, \cdot \rangle$ represents the dot product between two vectors.
 Similarly, the final debiased embeddings for each item $i$ at layer $0$ can be written as: These debiased embeddings are used as input to the propagation layers of the model.
 The information propagation for layers $l \geq 1$ can be computed using equation~\eqref{eq:a_node_prop}, where \( \mathbf{e}_u^{(0)} := \tilde{\mathbf{e}}_u^{(0)} \) and \( \mathbf{e}_i^{(0)} := \tilde{\mathbf{e}}_i^{(0)} \) are the debiased embeddings at layer $0$.
 By debiasing the 0th-layer embeddings and propagating them in higher layers, the model propagates unbiased node information to higher layers.
 Thus, we remove popularity at the 0-th layer to allow unbiased information to flow through higher layers.
-The PPD algorithm and its complexity analysis are given in Subsections~\ref{sec:PPD_alg} and~\ref{sec:com_complexity} of the Appendix.
+The full PPD algorithm is provided in Subsection~\ref{sec:PPD_alg} of the Appendix.